Click to scroll down

 Does CBD Have Intoxicating Effects?

 CBD is non-intoxicating--so it will not get you high.
-CBD works with your body's Endocannabinoid System, which is responsible for regulating many bodily functions, but has zero psychoactive effects.
+CBD works with your body's Endocannabinoid System, which is responsible for regulating many bodily functions, but has zero intoxicating effects.

 What is Broad Spectrum CBD?